-Others have taken issue with Rowling’s disclosure of past trauma as a justification for a fear of trans women.
+Others took issue with Rowling’s disclosure of past trauma as a justification for a fear of trans women.
 “Like JK Rowling, I am also a survivor of domestic abuse and sexual assault, both of which occurred in my teens,” one user wrote.
 “These awful experiences don’t justify bigoted and trans-exclusionary views and I find it pretty disgusting that she’s using them as a shield to deflect criticism.”

-In a lengthy thread that provides a point-by-point fact-check of Rowling’s essay, Andrew James Carter, co-founder of a user-moderated social network called Podium, underscores that “there are no end of checks required before trans people receive [gender affirmation] surgery,” if they decide to do so.
+In a lengthy thread that provides a point-by-point fact-check of Rowling’s essay, Andrew James Carter, co-founder of a user-moderated social network called Podium, underscored that “there are no end of checks required before trans people receive [gender affirmation] surgery,” if they decide to do so.
 And indeed, the process is long and very costly; it’s not something that can be undertaken on a whim, particularly not by the minors Rowling seems so concerned about.
 As for restroom-based perils, Carter notes, “The danger to women (trans and cis) comes from cis men.
 By campaigning for trans women to be excluded from women’s spaces, transphobes are actively calling for trans women to be subjected to the very danger from which they (wrongly) claim to be protecting themselves.”

 And indeed, the available numbers suggest that very few people (0.4 percent of 27,715 respondents, in one U.S. survey) detransition because of a belated change of heart, and there simply is no evidence to suggest that trans women are attacking people in bathrooms.
 On the contrary, allowing people to use the bathrooms that correspond with their gender identity appears to promote safety and wellbeing.
 Because, as Rowling seems almost to acknowledge, we are not lacking for examples of cis men exercising fatal violence against transgender women.